 Market & Economic Update

-As conditions evolve in the weeks and months ahead, you can rely on your PFS team to continue to monitor and adjust our portfolios and keep you up to date on these and other developments.
-We also want to remind you that our office is open for clients who would like to meet in person.
+We also want to remind you that you are always welcome to contact your dedicated team if you have questions or to schedule time to meet with us at our office.
 For those who prefer to meet virtually, we continue to use Zoom for virtual meetings, and are always available via phone.
 Just let us know how you prefer to meet, and we’ll make it happen!

 We are always honored to help our clients’ friends and business associates take greater control of their future with guidance from the PFS team.
 We welcome and are grateful for the many introductions our clients continue to provide.
-If you, or someone you know, has questions or concerns about your personal investment strategy or business finances, please don’t hesitate to share information about our complimentary Second Opinion Service and reach out to your experienced team of wealth advisors at 440.740.0130.
+If you, or someone you know, has questions or concerns about your personal investment strategy or business finances, please don’t hesitate to share information about our complimentary Second Opinion Service and reach out to us at 440.740.0130.

 Real People.
 Real Answers.

 President & Founder